Uitgelogd

 For more information contact our advisers.

-You can get even more security by having ABN AMRO confirm the L/C. Confirmation means that ABN AMRO takes over the payment obligation from the importer’s bank, i.e. the issuing bank.
-If you comply with all the terms of the L/C, you will then be protected against the credit and country risk attached to the importer’s bank.
+You can get even greater security by having ABN AMRO confirm the L/C. Confirmation means that we take over the payment obligation from the importer’s bank.
+If you satisfy all the conditions of the L/C, you’ll be protected against the credit and country risk attached to the importer’s bank.

-You have agreed with your customer that payment under the L/C will be made on a certain date in the future, such as 90 days after the date on the transport document.
-If you decide you want to receive the money sooner than that, you can ask us to discount the L/C. This means that we will advance you the L/C payment, less our fee and discount interest.
+You have agreed with your client that payment on the L/C will be made on a certain date in the future, for example 90 days after the date on the transport document.
+If you decide you want to receive the money sooner, you can ask us to discount the L/C. This means that we will advance you the L/C payment, less our fee and discount interest.

-A standby L/C is a lot like a bank guarantee.
+A standby L/C is similar to a Bank Guarantee.
 It is a form of security that is used only when the applicant claims that the beneficiary is in default.

-What sets a standby L/C apart from a regular bank guarantee is that additional trade or other documents may be required when submitting a claim on the L/C. It may also be governed by different regulations.
-Standby L/Cs are very commonly used in the United States.
+The difference between a standby L/C and a regular Bank Guarantee is that other documents may be required when submitting a claim on the L/C. The regulations may also be different.
+Standby L/Cs are more common in the United States.

-You can track the status of your documents using the shipping number.
-One condition for document tracking is that the documents must have been picked up or received registered by DHL Nederland.
-Follow the instructions below to track the status of your documents.
+You can track the status of your documents using the tracking (airway bill) number.
+A condition for tracking documents is that they must have been picked up and registered by DHL Nederland.
+Follow the instructions below to track the status of your documents..

 • Shipment Reference.
 DHL uses ABN AMRO’s reference number as the ‘Shipment Reference.’
 Example: reference number NLHX1234567E001 or NLHM1234567M003 (i.e. with further additions such as E001 or M003 after our reference number).
 It is important that you enter all the capital letters indicated.